Five home styling trends to watch this year

 The goal of an investment property is simple; achieve the best possible return on investment.
 This can happen through rental returns and in the long run, capital growth.

 Savvy investors are always looking for steps they can take to ensure that their property is providing them with the best return.
-This type of proactive approach to enhancing your investment is a bold strategy that has great potential to boost your property portfolio.
+This type of proactive approach to enhancing your investment is a bold strategy that has great potential to boost your property portfolio but can come witha substantial cost.

 As with any major decision though, it is important to consider the positives and negatives that performing a renovation can have, both financial and personal.
 It is only when these have been thoroughly considered and researched that you should feel comfortable coming to a decision.